The Sheep River Ramblers is a walking & hiking club at the Sheep River Library. We also snowshoe and cross-country ski in winter.

 Sheep River Ramblers had a booth at the Lifestyle & Wellness Festival portion of the Grande Cycling Tour of Alberta in September 2013 promoting our activities within the community.
 We have taken part in various community events, including manning a water & Gatorade station for Millarville Half-Marathon for 4 years in a row; Black Diamond Parade; Library Book Sales during Discovery Day in Turner Valley; Longview Parade 2018 & 2019.

 Sheep River Ramblers have a Facebook group where we share information, photos from our outings and other pertinent information.
-This is a CLOSED group with its content only visible to the group’s members (search Sheep River Ramblers on Facebook).
+This is a CLOSED group with its content only visible to the group’s members (here is a link).

 Sheep River Ramblers exceeded every initial expectation.
 As the word spreads, the club is becoming more popular and growing in membership on a daily basis.
-There are currently 471 people on the Ramblers’ email list.
+There are currently over 500 people on the Ramblers membership list.
 All these individuals come on walks, hikes and rambles and they also attend educational and information sessions.
-There is a very regular ‘core’ group of individuals who commit to the program for every outing; there are others who join in when they are available.
+There is a very regular ‘core’ group of individuals who commit to the program for most outings; there are others who join in when they are available.
 Many more members of the community have been taking advantage of the available equipment and informational materials purchased for the Ramblers’ program.

 Sheep River Ramblers have been featured in the local media a number of times.